bowmanmike/mikebowman.dev-astro/src/data/blog/2022/2022-10-21-there-and-back-again-and-back-again/index.md

 ---
-title: 'There and Back Again and Back Again and Back Again and Ba...'
+title: "There and Back Again and Back Again and Back Again and Ba..."
 date: 2022-10-21
 slug: there-and-back-again-and-back-again
 published: true